Animar123/Yash_BlueStampPorfolio/index.md

 ## Chalenges

+One of the biggest challenges was labeling images due to how time instesive it is.
+Additinolly making use that labels are correctly placed and that bounding boxes accuratly fit the phone proves quite tedious.
+Another challenge that I faced was finding enough images that met my requirements.
+I needed images of phones back side, since I did not want the model to be able to recognize phones from the front.
+Finding enough images to be able to train the model proved difficult becasue models need a large amount of images in order to be trained.
+To solve this problem I utilzies augmentation to provide similar images to the ones that I found this time to meet the required picutre threshold to run the training model.

+Another thing that was difficult was training the model myself.
+Orginially, I watned to train the model using a raspberry PI.
+This would not work for a variety of reasons, for one the raspberry PI does not have a GPU which is required to train a model using YOLOv5, and two the raspberry PI does not have enough proccesing power to be able to train it using CPU power.
+As a result, I used google colabs and accessed a free GPU to train the models.

+## Next Steps

+The next step is to make the computer vision a real time tracking model on a raspberry PI.
+Given the PI's limited processesing power, I think it would be quite impressive to make the PI accuratly track objects with out any lag.

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Z9y6cRenPV8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>